rakutentech/leofs_docs/intro.rst

 * LeoFS aims to provide the following advantages:
     * HIGH Cost Performance Ratio
-        * Fast - Over 200MB/sec into 10GE
+        * Fast - Over 200MB/sec in a 10GE network
         * A lower cost than other storage
-        * Provide easy management and easy operation
+        * Easy management and easy operation
     * HIGH Reliability
-        * Nine nines - Operating ratio is 99.9999999%
+        * Nine nines - 99.9999999% availability
     * High Scalability
-        * Build "Huge Cluster" at low cost
+        * Build a huge cluster at low cost

 Milestones
 --------------------------------